 5. Gawthorpe Hall, Ightenhill, Lancashire, listed Grade I

 Built in the early 17th Century, this Grade I listed country house was owned by Sir James Kay-Shuttleworth in the 1850s.
 He befriended Charlotte and introduced her to Elizabeth Gaskell, her fellow novelist and future biographer.
-It is thought that Charlotte caught a chill whilst walking in the grounds of Gawthorpe which led to her death in 1855.

 6. Numbers 72 and 74 Market Street, Thornton, listed Grade II*

 This was the birthplace of Maria and Patrick Brontë’s four youngest children, Charlotte, Branwell, Emily and Anne.
 It was home to the Brontë family from 1815 when Patrick was curate at the church of St James in Thornton, until 1820 when the family moved to Haworth.